top of page

 Step 4: Trust your body as your most reliable guide and resource

 There is something that exercise does that nothing else can.
-It balances your brain chemistry in a way that restores calm, focus, enhances learning, and preserves memory.
+It balances your brain chemistry in a way that restores calm, and focus, enhances learning, and preserves memory.
 But not all exercise does this.
 If exercise is stress-producing, it releases chemicals in the opposite direction.

 The powerful blending of exercise science, mindfulness, and self-kindness ensures that exercise maximizes brain chemistry to your advantage.
 This is what it means to be Exercising Well.
 If you typically think of exercising as pushing your body hard, or walking long distances, or spending hours in a gym, this is your way out of that limiting mindset.